 Undeniably, you need a great eLearning platform to empower your team to learn.
 They need an easy, simple way to access their training content.
 But platform alone does not effective learning make.
 Even if you have a user-friendly LMS, if you fill it with dull, long-winded content, the user-friendly platform is moot; bad content kills the entire experience.

 Effective training isn’t a matter of platform versus content.
-For your training to actually get results, you need a great platform and great content.
+For your training to actually get results, you need a great platform and

 Marrying a Great Platform and Great Content